 - Regions: Rioja Crianza, Ribera del Duero Roble and Crianza, Valdepeñas, Tinto de Toro, La Mancha, Castilla-León, Extremadura

 A juicy and spicy style of Tempranillo that typically receives less than a year of aging.
-Because wines are not aged long, they are spicy, fleshy and tart.
-Most value-driven Tempranillo tastes this way and the most well-known example of it is Rioja Crianza.
-In Central Spain, there are sub-$10 wines which are ideal for traditional Spanish Sangria.
+Because wines are not aged long, they are spicy, fleshy, and tart.
+Most value-driven Tempranillo tastes lighter-bodied and lacks the complex flavors of brown spices from oak-aging.

 - Tasting Notes: Cherry, Dried Fig, Vanilla and Cedar

 - Regions: Rioja Reserva, Ribera del Duero Reserva, Toro Reserva, Aged Castilla-León

 Bold high tannin wines that embellish Tempranillo’s best qualities that are aged for several years in oak and bottle.
 The aging of Tempranillo softens the variety’s spiciness and flavors become almost sweet and dried.
 The extended cost of aging explains why this style typically costs more.
 Keep your eyes peeled for wines labeled with Reserva and Gran Reserva.

 - Tasting Notes: Strawberry, Ruby Red Grapefruit, Hibiscus and Black Tea

 - Regions: Calatayud, Somotano, Navarra, Cariñena, Campo de Borja, La Mancha